NCIP/gdc-docs/docs/AWG/Users_Guide/1_Getting_Started.md

 The Genomic Data Commons (GDC) AWG Portal provides users with web-based access to pre-released data from cancer genomics studies that have been harmonized by the GDC, but not yet released in the main GDC Data Portal.
 Key GDC AWG Portal features include:

-*   Repository page for browsing data by project/file/case
+*   Repository page for browsing data by project / file / case
 *   File / case faceted searches to filter data
 *   Cart for collecting data files of interest
 *   Authentication using eRA Commons credentials for access to controlled data files